Zernach/Airline-Price-Predictions/README.md

 *****
 *****

+## 📚 Dependencies
+To auto-install the dependencies for this project in a subshell virtual environment, the only two libraries that you should have to install are `python`, `pip`, and `pipenv`.
+Read the `Pipfile` in this repo to view the list of dependencies that are installed when you run `pipenv install`.

 ## 💻 How to Locally Run this Repo
 1. Download repo to local machine and `cd` into directory
-2. Run `pipenv install` in terminal to install the contents from Pipfile — this command will create a Pipfile.lock file of your own
+2. Run `pipenv install` in terminal to install the contents from [Pipfile](https://github.com/Zernach/Airline-Price-Predictions/blob/master/Pipfile) into a virtual environment on your machine — this command will create a Pipfile.lock file of your own
-3. Run `pipenv shell` to launch the virtual environment (it may have already launched when you installed)
+3. Run `pipenv shell` to launch the virtual environment that you just created
-3. Run `python run.py` to serve the web-app and host it on a local server on your machine
+4. Run `python run.py` to serve the web-app and host it on a local server on your machine — you'll probably get some warnings about unpickle-ing the estimator pipeline, but please disregard and open the http:// server address that your computer is now serving the web-app on.

-## 📚 Dependencies
-To auto-install the dependencies for this project in a subshell virtual environment, the only two libraries that you should have to install are `pip` and `pipenv`.
-Read the `Pipfile` in this repo to view the list of dependencies that are installed when you run `pipenv install`.

 ## 🗂 Files in This Repo